ReDI-School/nrw-html-and-css/lesson4/index.md

 # Exercise Description

 The exercise should be done along presenting all tags.
-If there is time at the end of the session, students can also fill in content of inside their website following the structure of the [HTML Checkpoint4 file](./Checkpoint4.html).
+If there is time at the end of the session, students can also fill in content of inside their website.

 # Glossary & Terminology